Jinichiro Kozuma

 Jinichiro Kozuma (born 7 July 1994) is a Japanese professional golfer.
 He has played primarily on the Japan Golf Tour since 2012, where he has won three times; at the 2020 Mitsui Sumitomo Visa Taiheiyo Masters, the 2022 Token Homemate Cup and the 2024 Sansan KBC Augusta.

+LIV Golf

+In December 2023, Kozuma earned status to play in the 2024 LIV Golf League, securing a place by finishing in the top three at the LIV Golf Promotions event.
+He subsequently joined the Iron Heads GC.

+Kozuma's time on LIV Golf came to a close at the end of the 2025 season, when he was not resigned by the newly rebranded 'Korean Golf Club'.